ark-aces/aces-website/index.md

                             Programming Languages
                         </h4>
                         <p>
-                            ACES is built using light-weight microservices that are easy for providers to implement in different programming languages and frameworks.
+                            Built using light-weight microservices that are easy for providers to implement in different programming languages and frameworks.
                         </p>
                     </section>